-Need a great idea to display your Christmas Cards year round?
+Need a great idea to display your Christmas Cards year-round?
 This nailhead trim burlap bulletin board would be just perfect.

 What you’ll need to make Nailhead Burlap Bulletin Board:

-Bulletin board in your desired size.
+- Bulletin board in your desired size.
 I had a 24″ X 36″ bulletin board already, so I opted to reuse it.

-Burlap to cover your board.
+- Burlap to cover your board.
 My burlap was 45″ wide, so I only need 2 1/2 feet of burlap.
 The burlap cost me all of $3.00!

-Decorative Nails.
+- Decorative Nails.
 Buy more than you think you need.
 These nails bent rather easily (maybe it was operator error), but I ended up going through 72 (3 packages) to ultimately put 46 on my board.
 I got the brass, but in retrospect think the antique brass finish would’ve looked really cool too.

-Hammer or rubber mallet.
+- Hammer or rubber mallet.
 I used a hammer that we had put moleskin on to prevent it from scratching the nails.

-Staple gun with 1/4″ staples
+- Staple gun with 1/4″ staples

-Small pliers to hold nails while you hammer.
+- Small pliers to hold nails while you hammer.

 Here’s how I made the Nailhead Burlap Bulletin Board:

-First things first…WHAT NOT TO DO…Don’t glue your burlap to your board first.
+- First things first…WHAT NOT TO DO…Don’t glue your burlap to your board first.
 I did this seemingly clever move only to find out that the glue discolored the burlap.
 Back to the fabric store…good thing burlap is cheap!

-The wooden frame around my bulletin board had previously been painted red, so I gave it a coat with a neutral beige that I already had at home.
+- The wooden frame around my bulletin board had previously been painted red, so I gave it a coat with a neutral beige that I already had at home.
 The burlap is a loose weave, so I didn’t want the red showing through.

-I cut my burlap so that would cover the wood frame, with about 1″ extra.
+- I cut my burlap so that would cover the wood frame, with about 1″ extra.

-Staple on the back, up against the wood frame, keeping the burlap taut as you go.
+- Staple on the back, up against the wood frame, keeping the burlap taut as you go.

-Corners are always tricky.
+- Corners are always tricky.
 I wish I could tell you exact step by step instructions, but it is a function of minimizing the fabric that will be in the fold by cutting away as much as possible, but not too much that you see frayed edges on the corner.
 Then I always resort to my training as a present wrapper at Sears during college…make your corners as sharp as possible and your folds as crisp as possible.
 Here’s how I do it.

-Ready to put the nailhead on
+- Ready to put the nailhead on

-This was a bit of a challenge.
+- This was a bit of a challenge.
 It seems that a 24″X36″ bulletin board is not exactly 24″x36″, but more like 23 1/8″ by 35 1/4″, which made finding equal increments with my US Standard Measuring stick a headache-inducing trial.
 So…I resorted to using my metric ruler and it worked like a charm.
 I measured every 6 cm, after putting my corner nails 1 cm in from each side.
 I had to fudge a few, say every 5 3/4 cm or so on some, but you’ll never be able to tell unless you get up there and measure with a ruler.
 I did alternate from side to side, measuring between nails frequently, to make sure that I didn’t end up doing one whole side and then realizing that my measurements were off.

-This is where you need small pliers.
+- This is where you need small pliers.
 I think mine are actually jewelry pliers as they have a very small nose, which was perfect for this job.

-TA DA!
+- TA DA!
 Now it’s ready for your Christmas card collection or just as a spiffy bulletin board.

 What I used to display my Christmas Cards on the Nailhead Burlap Bulletin Board:

-I made little tags to identify the year of each picture.
+- I made little tags to identify the year of each picture.
 I had some metallic gold cardstock on which I printed the years.

-I used a 1″ paper punch to make the circle year tags.
+- I used a 1″ paper punch to make the circle year tags.
 I did print up and punch out the years up to 2019 so that I can easily add the new cards to my board in the same font and with the same paper.
 I put the future years in an envelope that I’ve taped to the back of the bulletin board.

 I’m loving my finished Christmas Card/Nailhead Trim Burlap Bulletin Board especially since that cute little girl in the first couple of pictures is just starting her second week away from home at college.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
 It’s towards the top a bit.
-Or, you can subscribe by clicking the box right below.
-I have sent all my subscribers the link to the Subscriber Benefits Library, but if you missed it or misplaced it, drop me a line.
+I have sent all my subscribers the link to the Subscriber Benefits Library.
+If you missed it or misplaced it, drop me a line.